StuMinch/xcuitest-so/README.md

 Upload the the two ZIP files located in the "apps" directory to the [App Management](https://app.saucelabs.com/app-management) section of your Sauce Labs account.

-## Configure saucectl

-Run the command "saucectl configure" and it should automatically detect the Sauce Labs credentials that you just set as environment variables.

 ## Create the Docker images

 Navigate to the "containers" directory: